wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-add-domain.md

 ### I can't verify my domain name.
 How can I find out what's wrong?

 One way to track down issues is to use the domains troubleshooting wizard.
-To start the wizard, do the following: In the cloud service portal, on the Admin page, click **Domains**, and then double-click the domain name that you want to verify.
+To start the wizard, do the following: In the Azure Management <!-- deleted by customization Portal --><!-- keep by customization: begin --> portal <!-- keep by customization: end -->, on the Admin page, click **Domains**, and then double-click the domain name that you want to verify.
 Then, under **Troubleshooting**, click **Troubleshoot domain**.

 The troubleshooting wizard asks you for information about where you are in the verification process, and then provides you with information to help you complete the verification.